Why Perler Beads are Awesome for Makerspaces

 I’ve got a whole Pinterest board just on Perler bead designs – check it out!

 People often assume that arts and crafts activities will primarily appeal to girls.
-But I’ve found in my makerspace that the boys and the girls use the Perler beads equally.
-There isn’t really much of a social stigma attached to things like this that would keep boys from using them.
-Even some of my toughest too-cool-for-school guys think they’re pretty awesome.
+But I’ve found in my makerspace that students of all genders use the Perler beads equally.
+There isn’t really much of a social stigma attached to things like this that would keep some students from using them.
+Even some of my toughest kids think they’re pretty cool.

 Open ended for creative expression